 Brief history

-The "State Implementation Plan" or "SIP" is the State of Oregon Clean Air Act Implementation Plan as adopted by the Commission under OAR 340-200-0040 and approved by EPA.
+The "State Implementation Plan" or "SIP" is the State of Oregon Clean Air Act Implementation Plan as adopted by the Oregon Environmental Quality Commission under OAR 340-200-0040 and approved by EPA.

 LRAPA, in consultation with DEQ and the U.S. Environmental Protection Agency, is responsible for ensuring that Lane County communities comply with federal air quality health standards, including enacting plans to restore healthy air quality in any area violating standards.

-The EQC and DEQ have oversight authority to ensure LRAPA meets Clean Air Act requirements.
-The EQC approves and directs DEQ to submit all LRAPA rules to EPA as SIP Amendments.
-Though this is not the case here, an exception to this requirement allows the DEQ to approve any LRAPA rules that are verbatim restatements of rules that the EQC has already approved.
+EQC and DEQ have oversight authority to ensure LRAPA meets Clean Air Act requirements.
+EQC approves and directs DEQ to submit all LRAPA rules to EPA as SIP Amendments.
+Though this is not the case here, an exception to this requirement allows the DEQ to approve any LRAPA rules that are verbatim restatements of rules that the commission has already approved.

 Regulated parties